Charlotte, North Carolina Copywriter Clears $140K — in Year One

-Jake started with The Accelerated Program for Six-Figure Copywriting from American Writers & Artists Inc. (AWAI), where he learned the fundamentals of direct-response copywriting.
+Jake started with The Accelerated Program for Six-Figure Copywriting from American Writers & Artists Institute (AWAI), where he learned the fundamentals of direct-response copywriting.
 There, he studied some of the most successful direct-response examples in the industry — many of them for the financial industry.

 Again, alarms sounded on Jake’s internal “opportunity” radar.
 “One hundred percent of financial publishers need more writers,” he says.
 “As a businessperson, I like the low supply, high demand, and high barrier to entry of financial copywriting.”

 Jake faced that barrier head-on — the learning curve of mastering financial copy.
 In Secrets of Writing Blockbuster Financial Market Controls, he studied the letters and publications of leading publishers such as Dent Research and Agora Publishing.

 In Joshua Boswell’s Getting Clients Roadmap, Jake formulated a plan for landing projects.
 “In Joshua’s program, I really felt like I was making progress,” he says.
 “I got specifics like a rate sheet, contracts, and how to get hired.
 It gave me a lot of confidence.”

 “Through all the AWAI programs, I really got value from the supportive coaching and community aspects,” Jake adds.
 “They genuinely care about people being successful.”